projectsveltos/sveltos/docs/getting_started/install/quick_start.md

 The main goal of Sveltos is to deploy add-ons in managed Kubernetes clusters.
 So let's see that in action.

 Before you begin, please ensure you already have a management cluster with projectsveltos installed.
-If this is the case, go through the [install](install.md) section to deploy projectsveltos.
+If this is not the case, go through the [install](install.md) section to deploy projectsveltos.

 If you want to try the projectsveltos with a **test cluster**, follow the steps below: